- Knox Law Institute

 Pre-Nuptial (and Post-Nuptial) Agreements (including Elective Share Waivers)

 Pre-nuptial and post-nuptial agreements should in certain circumstances also be considered for elderly couples facing the prospect of long-term care needs.
-Elective share waivers are a particularly important consideration, because the DHS will require an institutionalized spouse to exercise their “elective share” rights (i.e., statutory rights to elect to take a percentage share of their spouse’s estate), even if the Community Spouse for tactical reasons purposely excluded the Institutionalized Spouse from the dispositive provisions of his/her Will.
+Elective share waivers are a particularly important consideration, because the DHS will require an institutionalized spouse to exercise their “elective share” rights (i.e., statutory rights to elect to take a percentage share of their spouse’s estate), even if the Community Spouse for tactical reasons purposely excluded the Institutionalized Spouse from the dispositive provisions of their Will.
 Whether such agreements can effectively prevent elective share rights in a MA context has not yet been addressed by the courts.
 However, good sense dictates that such agreements be executed well in advance of the need for nursing care in order to maximize the likelihood that they will be honored for that purpose.

 Have Community Spouse Execute "Elective Share" Will